DeveLooped-INC/gChat/docs/ARCHITECTURE.md

     *   Backend receives POST request -> Emits `tor-packet` event via Socket.IO.
     *   Frontend receives event -> Decrypts payload -> Updates UI.

+3.  **Inventory Propagation**:
+    *   When a node creates a public post, it broadcasts an `INVENTORY_ANNOUNCE` packet.
+    *   Receiving nodes verify the hash.
+If new, they fetch the full post.
+    *   **Daisy-Chaining**: The announcement packet is decremented (TTL) and forwarded to random peers to ensure the signal reaches nodes not directly connected to the author.

 ### 2. Binary Transport Strategy (Media)
 To ensure reliable delivery of binary data (images/audio/video) through the JSON-based Socket.IO and Express pipeline over Tor: